unikernelLinux/ukl-eurosy23-artifacts/README.md

 		  Jonathan Appavoo and
 		  Orran Krieger},
   year         = "2023",
-  booktitle    = "18th Edition of EuroSys",
+  booktitle    = {Proceedings of the Eighteenth European Conference on Computer Systems}, publisher    = {Association for Computing Machinery, New York, NY, United States}
-  publisher    = "Association for Computing Machinery, New York, NY, United States" }
+}
 ```